Gayatrii4506/Face-Detection-usingOpenCV/README.md

-# Face Detection using OpenCV
+# Face Detection using OpenCV and Python

 ## Overview
 This project demonstrates real-time face detection using OpenCV in Python.
 It utilizes the Haar cascade classifier to detect faces in a video stream from the webcam and highlights them with a bounding box.